-The Transport Scotland eBike Grant Fund – Round 1, will make available £700,000 of grant funding for local authorities, public sector agencies, colleges and universities to take the lead on the large-scale adoption of ebikes.
-We encourage applications that will achieve this through the creation of bike pools of pedal-assisted electric bikes to support sustainable and active business travel as an alternative to car use, and to support the reduction of business travel costs, with the grant covering the costs of ebikes / ecargo bikes and associated safety equipment.
+Transport Scotland made available up to £500,000 for Round 2 of the eBike Grant Fund, supporting local authorities, public sector agencies, colleges, universities and community groups to take the lead on the large-scale adoption of ebikes.
+Applications were encouraged to achieve this through the creation of bike pools, hire or loan schemes, of pedal-assisted electric bikes to support sustainable and active travel as an alternative to higher carbon emitting forms of transport.
+The grant will cover the costs of ebikes / ecargo bikes and associated safety equipment.

 Energy Saving Trust will work with grant recipients to create and showcase exemplar ebike projects demonstrating the benefits of ebikes, helping to popularise their uptake as an alternative to car use.

-If you would like to experience an ebike first-hand, Home Energy Scotland deliver short-term ebike trials lasting from 3 days to 3 weeks.
+If you would like to experience an ebike first-hand, Home Energy Scotland deliver short-term ebike trials lasting from 3 days to 3 weeks (subject to availability).
 To arrange a trial, please call 0808 808 2282.